OmarMiniesy/Notes/Windows/Windows OS/File System.md

 > The MFT is stored in `C:\$MFT`.
 The `$` symbolizes that this file is part of the NTFS itself and is not meant for user modification.
 Can be visualized using [Active@ Disk Editor](https://www.disk-editor.org/index.html) or by [[Eric Zimmerman Tools]].

+`pagefile.sys` is a designated system file in Windows that supplements your computer's RAM.
+- When RAM nears its capacity, the system offloads less critical data, like certain files and applications, to the pagefile.
 ##### File Record

 Entries in the MFT are called *records*, and records have a structured format that contain *attribute records* about the file *The MFT record is 1024 bytes long*.
 Each file record has the following `$ATTRIBUTE` records: